chromodb/chromodb/README.md

     <img width="248px" src="graphics/chromodb-logo.png" />
 </p>

 ChromoDB is a disk based key-value store.
 It provides basic operations like inserting, updating, retrieving, and deleting key-value pairs.
 The database is designed to efficiently handle read and write operations.
+ChromoDB combines aspects of both a hash map (for indexing) and a linked list (for storing data records), resulting in a file-based key-value store.

 If using networked configuration the default port is 7676 on TCP OR TLS can be changed with --port flag.

 ## Structure
 The database implementation is organized into a many Go packages with the following main components:

-- `FractalTree` The central struct representing the database.
+- `DataStructure` The central struct representing the database.
 It includes fields for data and index file handles, as well as the next available offset for storing new data records.

-- `OpenFractalTree` A function to open or create a new FractalTree instance.
+- `DataStructure.OpenDB` A function to open or create a new FractalTree instance.
 It takes the filenames for the data and index files and returns a FractalTree object.

-- `Close` A method to close the FractalTree database, ensuring proper cleanup and closing of file handles.
+- `DataStructure.Close` A method to close the FractalTree database, ensuring proper cleanup and closing of file handles.

-- `Put` A method to insert or update a key-value pair in the database.
+- `DataStructure.Put` A method to insert or update a key-value pair in the database.

-- `Get` A method to retrieve the value associated with a given key.
+- `DataStructure.Get` A method to retrieve the value associated with a given key.

-- `Update` A method to update the value associated with a given key.
+- `DataStructure.Update` A method to update the value associated with a given key.

-- `Delete` A method to delete a key-value pair from the database.
+- `DataStructure.Delete` A method to delete a key-value pair from the database.

 ## File Storage
 The database stores its data in two separate files: